 - Never start the router with the bit in contact with wood.

-- Always feed your work in the proper direction against the bit rotation.
+- Always feed your work or router in the proper direction against the bit rotation.

 - Don't force feed the bit or overload your router, Feed at a constant moving speed to avoid burning the wood.